-I like both cameras but the each had faults.
-The Fuji X-E1 had a slow (electronic viewfinder) and auto-focus (AF) and the Olympus PEN EP-3 had no EVF.
-The Fuji X-E1, however, convinced me that the CSC format could produce excellent results.
+I like both cameras, but each had faults.
+The Fujifilm X-E1 had a slow (electronic viewfinder) and auto-focus (AF), and the Olympus PEN EP-3 had no EVF.
+The Fujifilm X-E1, however, convinced me that the CSC format could produce excellent results.
 I also loved the retro film camera look and feel of some of the cameras.

 The Nikon with the AF-S Nikkor 35mm f/1.8G at f/6.3.